rreece/rreece.github.io/outline-of-counter-apologetics/index.md

 -   [Sam Harris' TED talk: Science can answer moral questions](https://www.youtube.com/watch?v=Hj9oB4zpHww)  -- (24 mins)
 -   [The Atheist Experience](http://www.atheist-experience.com/)  -- TV show with many great episodes

+Some of these videos are analyzed in these pages [here](videos-analyzed.html).

 ### Articles

 -   ["The Bible: So Misunderstood It's a Sin"](http://www.newsweek.com/2015/01/02/thats-not-what-bible-says-294018.html) -- Kurt Eichenwald, *Newsweek*
 -   ["An Open Letter to Moderate Muslims"](http://www.huffingtonpost.com/ali-a-rizvi/an-open-letter-to-moderat_b_5930764.html) -- Ali A. Rizvi, *Huffpost* and *[RDFRS](https://richarddawkins.net/2014/10/an-open-letter-to-moderate-muslims/)*

+Some of these articles are analyzed in these pages [here](articles-analyzed.html).

 ### Blogs